 \section{Conclusion}

-We have extended the results of~\citet{Lasenby} and~\citet{Deaglan} to include higher order terms of the Boltzmann hierarchy in calculating the quantised spectrum of comoving wavenumbers for a palindromic universe containing radiation, dark matter and a cosmological constant.
-We derived a new set of quantisation conditions needed to impose the correct symmetry on the solutions to the cosmological perturbation equations, such that they do not diverge at the singularity after the Future Conformal Boundary.
-A more sophisticated modelling of the evolution of perturbations through recombination has been employed to enable a consistent set of solutions to these quantisation conditions.
-Using this, the discrete set of comoving wavenumbers satisfying these conditions were calculated by exploiting the linear nature of the equations.
+We have extended the results of~\citet{Lasenby} and~\citet{Deaglan} to include higher order terms of the Boltzmann hierarchy in calculating the quantized spectrum of comoving wave numbers for a palindromic universe containing radiation, dark matter and a cosmological constant.
+We derived a new set of quantization conditions needed to impose the correct symmetry on the solutions to the cosmological perturbation equations, such that they do not diverge at the singularity after the future conformal boundary.
+A more sophisticated modeling of the evolution of perturbations through recombination has been employed to enable a consistent set of solutions to these quantization conditions.
+Using this, the discrete set of comoving wave numbers satisfying these conditions were calculated by exploiting the linear nature of the equations.

-The lowest permissible wavenumber within this model was calculated to be ${k_0 = 9.93 \times 10^{-5} \textrm{Mpc}^{-1}}$ and allowed modes are separated by a linear spacing of ${\Delta k = 1.63 \times 10^{-4} \textrm{Mpc}^{-1}}$.
-An initial comparison of these values to the general class of linearly quantised models considered in~\citet{Deaglan} indicate that the spectra produced from this quantisation are fairly consistent with observational data.
+The lowest permissible wave number within this model was calculated to be ${k_0 = 9.93 \times 10^{-5} \textrm{Mpc}^{-1}}$ and allowed modes are separated by a linear spacing of ${\Delta k = 1.63 \times 10^{-4} \textrm{Mpc}^{-1}}$.
+An initial comparison of these values to the general class of linearly quantized models considered in~\citet{Deaglan} indicate that the spectra produced from this quantization are fairly consistent with observational data.
 However, the $C_\ell$ power spectrum must be explicitly calculated within a discrete model in order to fairly assess the quality of agreement of this model with observed data.

 The spacing of these allowed modes ceases to change upon addition of further higher order terms at a relatively low value of $\ell_\textrm{max}$, indicating that the transition from the Bartlett solution occurs due to just a few critical low-$\ell$ modes.